Geographical Peer Matching for P2P Energy Sharing: Algorithmic Modeling for Geographical Peer Matchings

+We show in Proposition~\ref{proposition1} that for $k \geq 4$, the $(k,\Delta)$-GPM is a computationally intractable problem~\cite{hopcroft2001introduction}, therefore justifying the introduction of dedicated heuristic algorithms in Section~\ref{sec:algorithms}.
 When forgetting the spatial constraint, we note that for $k = 2$, the problem becomes polynomial and is equivalent to finding the maximum-weight matching in a weighted bipartite graph, usually then named ``the assignment problem''.
 This is a classic problem where the Hungarian algorithm~\cite{kuhn1955hungarian} provides the optimal solution in time $\mathcal{O}(nm + n^2 \log n)$ for $n$ vertices in the smaller vertex set and $m$ edges, cf.~\cite{ramshaw2012minimum}.
 Now adding spaciality and assuming $\avgN$ as the average neighborhood size for search range $\Delta$, this gives a running time of $\mathcal{O}(n^2 \avgN + n^2 \log n) = \mathcal{O}(n^3)$.
 We note that such a running time can be already prohibitive for large $n$ and even for $k = 2$, the problem becomes more challenging when considering its distributed equivalent~\cite{lotker2015improved}.

-Considering the difficulty of finding the optimal solution and the additional assumption on computational-intensive weights, an algorithm $\mathcal{A}$ that produces a matching $M$ as solution to the GPM should be evaluated on two main criteria: the \textbf{number of weights} that were computing by $\mathcal{A}$ in order to find $M$, and the \textbf{quality of the solution} indicated by $w(M)$.
-The rest of the section explains how the original P2P energy sharing setting translates into the above GPM abstraction.
-Refer to Table~\ref{tab:nomenclature} for notation summary.
+Efficient discovery algorithms for the assignment problem were recently explored in~\cite{duvignau2023greediness}.
+For $k = 3$, the complexity of the GPM problem remains an open issue.